ferd/ReVault/USAGE.md

 This will automatically start publishing events for synchronization to your Honeycomb team, no collector required or anything (ReVault uses the Erlang OTel distribution which runs its own collector if configured).

+TODO: cover useful queries at this point in time

 ## Using S3 as a back-end

 TODO: make friendlier docs, this is more of a stream of a sparse list of elements.